silnrsi/grcompiler/README.md

     nmake CFG=DEBUG -f makefile.mak
     ```

-WARNING: A debug build for ICU from source will be needed too (see below).
+TIP: A debug build for ICU from source may be needed too (see below).

 Cleaning up, to remove all .obj files without removing the binaries:
     ```